Facebook Support Group

 Our co-op’s mission is to provide an inclusive space where kids of color can see themselves reflected in their learning experiences from a decolonized perspective and be provided the opportunity to develop a socially conscious, critical lens.
 Our co-op has adopted a self-directed learning philosophy, which means we trust children to lead and inform their own learning.
 Adults are expected to observe and ask questions to determine the needs and wants of their children and connect them with the appropriate mentors or classes to support their child’s learning journey.
 All decisions made around programming are co-created between youth and caregivers.
 Classes are expected to be taught by students and parents with some support from local community members.
 Because representation matters, the majority of classes are to be facilitated by primarily adults or youth of color.

-CONTACT us to learn more about joining our co-op.
+CONTACT us to learn more about joining our co-op in the fall.

 Support Our Grassroots Organizing